Harry-Wilson-T4L/Dental-App-Web/README.md

 ## Building with Visual Studio

+> **📖 Troubleshooting:** If you encounter build errors, see [BUILD_FIXES.md](BUILD_FIXES.md) for detailed solutions and step-by-step fix instructions.

+### Quick Setup (Recommended for New Developers)

+**After cloning the repository, simply double-click `setup.bat` in the root directory.**

+This automated script will:
+- ✓ Check prerequisites (.NET SDK, Node.js, npm)
+- ✓ Install all npm packages (Kendo UI, TypeScript, and dependencies)
+- ✓ Restore all NuGet packages
+- ✓ Build the solution to verify everything works

+After the script completes, you can open the solution in Visual Studio and build without errors.

+### Manual Setup (Alternative)

+If you prefer to set up manually or the automated script doesn't work:

 1. **Install prerequisites**
    - .NET 6 SDK (`winget install Microsoft.DotNet.SDK.6`)
    - Node.js 18 LTS (`winget install OpenJS.NodeJS.LTS`)